Capture of Peñón of Algiers (1529): Reconquest

-When Suleiman the Magnificent declared war on Ferdinand of Habsburg in January 1529, he also wished to go on the offensive in the western Mediterranean, and therefore chose to renew Ottoman support to Barbarossa.
+When Suleiman the Magnificent declared war on Emperor Ferdinand I in January 1529, he also wished to go on the offensive in the western Mediterranean, and therefore renewed Ottoman support for Barbarossa.

 Barbarossa received from the Ottoman Empire 2,000 janissaries, artillery, and important financial support.
 Through bribery Barbarossa first obtained a change in the allegiance of the supporters of the Algiers sheikh.
-After taking power in the city, Barbarossa then started to lay siege to El Peñón de Argel, the Spanish fortress at the entrance of the harbour.
-After 22 days enduring artillery fire, the Spanish under Governor Don Martin de Vargas finally surrendered on 29 May 1529, with only 25 men left and without having received help from the Spanish mainland.
-Vargas was cudgelled to death, the fortress was dismantled, and the stonework used to build a seawall using Christian slaves as manpower.
+After taking power in the city, Barbarossa then lay siege to the El Peñón de Argel, the Spanish fortress at the entrance of the harbour.
+After 22 days enduring artillery fire without help from the Spanish mainland the Spanish under Don Martin de Vargas finally surrendered on 29 May 1529, with only 25 men left.
+Vargas was cudgelled to death, the fortress was dismantled, and the stoneworka used to build a seawall using Christian slaves as manpower.

 Aftermath

-Over the following years, Barbarossa would use Algiers as a major base to launch raids from the Barbary Coast.
-The huge Algiers expedition was undertaken by Charles V in 1541 to retake Algiers, but this also ended in failure.
-Algiers remained for three centuries under Ottoman rule, until the French Invasion of Algiers in 1830.
+Over the following years, Barbarossa used Algiers as a major base for launching raids from the Barbary Coast.
+The huge Algiers expedition undertaken by Charles V in 1541 to retake Algiers ended in failure.
+Algiers remained under Ottoman rule for three centuries, until the French Invasion of Algiers in 1830.